Register a club

 If your club fails to register, these benefits will cease to apply.

-- Ensure you have read and understand the Victoria Clubs Handbook.
+- Ensure you have read and understand the University Clubs Handbook.

 - Ensure you have two committee members completing the registration to sign it off at the end (One should be the president).